 where predicate $\forall a i d i s$ the one defined in Section 2.7.1. (note that $\forall a i d (a + 0..(-1))$ is the same as $\forall a i d (\forall p m p m)$ and thus is true regardless of the validity of a itself).
-When n is null, a does not need to be valid at all, and when n is strictly positive, a must point to an array of size at least n.
-To make it more obvious, the C programmer adopted a defensive programming style, which returns immediately when n is null.
+When n is 0, a does not need to be valid at all, and when n is strictly positive, a must point to an array of size at least n.
+To make it more obvious, the C programmer adopted a defensive programming style, which returns immediately when n is 0.
 We can duplicate this in the specification:

-/\@ requires n == 0 || \valid(a + 0..(n-1)); \/
+/@ requires n == 0 || \valid(a + 0..(n-1)); /

-Usually, many memory requirements are only necessary for some paths through the function, which correspond to some particular behaviors, selected according to some tests performed along the corresponding paths.
-Since C has no memory primitives, these tests involve other variables that the C programmer added to track additional information, like n in our example.
+Many memory requirements are only necessary for some paths through the function, which correspond to some particular behaviors, selected according to some tests performed along the corresponding paths.
+Since C has no memory primitives, these tests involve other variables that the C programmer adds to track additional information, such as n in our example.

-To make it easier, it is possible in ACSL to distinguish between the assumes part of a behavior, that specifies the tests that need to succeed for this behavior to apply, and the requires part that specifies the additional preconditions that must be true when a behavior applies.
+To make it easier, it is possible in ACSL to distinguish between the assumes part of a behavior, that specifies the tests that need to succeed for this behavior to apply, and the requires part that specifies the additional assumptions that must be true when a behavior applies.
 The specification for our example can then be translated into:

+'''

+1 /@ behavior n_is_null:

-1 /\@ behavior n\is\null: 2 @ assumes n == 0; 3 @ behavior n\is\not\null:
+2 @ assumes n == 0;

+3 @ behavior n_is_not_null:

+'''